Remote Proofreading Jobs and 26 Places to Find Them

 A resourceful website for authors, Writer’s Relief also provides book editing and publishing services which you as a proofreader can get involved in.
 Since they have copy editors going over everything beforehand, you’ll just have to focus on catching the little mistakes that slipped through.

 Prompt provides coaching services for college applicants, helping them with personal statements and essays.
 You will need to have been a university student yourself, and as the coach you’re expected to give more feedback than just proofreading.
-It’s a good opportunity if you want to get into academic editing.
+It’s a good opportunity if you want to start with academic editing.

 16. OneSpace Freelancers